andrew/ultimate-awesome/README.md

 - [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-video-self-supervised-learning](https://github.com/Malitha123/awesome-video-self-supervised-learning) -  A curated list of awesome self-supervised learning methods in videos.
 - [awesome-challenges](https://github.com/mauriciovieira/awesome-challenges) - A curated list of algorithmic challenges websites.
+- [awesome-privacy-engineering](https://github.com/mplspunk/awesome-privacy-engineering) - A curated list of resources related to privacy engineering.
 - [awesome-web-development](https://github.com/nepaul/awesome-web-development) - 🧡 A curated list of awesome web development resources.
 - [awesome-priceops](https://github.com/priceops/awesome-priceops) - Links to articles, guides and resources related to software pricing and its implementation.  .
 - [awesome-a11y-vue](https://github.com/vue-a11y/awesome-a11y-vue) - A list of awesome things related to accessibility in Vue.js.